 Connections is a psychosocial rehabilitation clubhouse of Catawba Valley Behavioral Healthcare.
-It was established in 1990 through Mental Health Services of Catawba County in response to the need for an ongoing community support program for adults with mental illness.
-Connections is specifically designed for adults (18 and older) in Catawba County who have a diagnosis of a severe and persistent mental illness.
+It was established in 1990 through Mental Health Services of Catawba County in response to the need for an ongoing community support program for adults with behavioral health disorders experiencing mental illness.
+Connections is specifically designed for adults (18 and older) who have a diagnosis of a severe and persistent mental illness.
 Connections provides opportunities to assist clubhouse members in leading meaningful, productive, and independent lives.
 We approach this goal by providing meaningful work, meaningful relationships, and the opportunity to feel a sense of belonging to a welcoming community.

 Connections is certified by the International Center for Clubhouse Development and is based on the “Fountain House” or “Clubhouse” model.
 The underlying philosophy behind this clubhouse model is based on 4 member rights:

 - The right to a place to come

 - The right to a place to return